ColterD/Jellyseerr-TMDb-Reviews-Enhanced/README.md

 2. **Confirm Installation:**

-   - Your userscript manager (e.g., Tampermonkey) will prompt you with the script details.
+   - Your userscript manager (e.g., Violentmonkey, Tampermonkey) will prompt you with the script details.
    - Click **"Install"** or **"Save"** to add the script to your manager.

 3. **Configure the Script:**